BMW Transmission & Clutch Repair

 We'll call you!
 Leave your information below.

-What is SMG Transmission?
+What is a Sequential Manual Gearbox (SMG) Transmission?

 The Sequential Manual Gearbox (SMG) is similar to the DCT but there are major differences in the design and operation.
 The SMG is not a dual-clutch transmission.
 Unlike the DCT there is only one main input shaft that the gears ride on.
 The SMG works like a traditional manual transmission except the computer uses a hydraulic pump motor to operate the clutch and shifter.
 The system is very complex in the operation and programming procedures.
 A dedicated computer system with proprietary software from the manufacturer is required to program and update the system.